Only joy for Seahawks fans is knowing that preseason games are virtually meaningless

 If you’re looking for good tidings to take away from this game, you must start with running back DeeJay Dallas, who is clearly Seattle’s MVP of the preseason.
 After a strong game in Las Vegas, Dallas was a special-teams demon Saturday, with two dynamic kickoff returns and a blocked punt.

 Rasheem Green had a sack and forced fumble.
 Linebacker Jordyn Brooks showed some tackling prowess on a night when the Seahawks’ tackling was often subpar.
 Ursua had three catches before the injury.
+Nick Bellore had five tackles at linebacker, a position he hasn’t played for awhile.
 And punter Michael Dickson was his usual booming self.

 But mostly, with one preseason game left to play, the Seahawks shall, by both necessity and design, remain a mystery shrouded in an enigma when they head into the season opener against Indianapolis, three weeks from Sunday.